guildai/guildai/guild/tests/isolate-runs-from-project.md

 error.
 In this case, we need the Guild file.

     >>> project.run(restart=runs[0].id, flags={"a": 33, "b": 44})
-    WARNING: operation definition required when setting flag on start/restart
-    guild: cannot find operation op
+    guild: cannot find definition for operation 'op' in run ...
-    You may need to include a model in the form MODEL:OPERATION.
-Try 'guild operations' for a list of available operations.
+    The definition is required when setting flags for start or restart.
     <exit 1>

     >>> project.run(restart=runs[1].id, flags={"a": "55", "b": True})
-    WARNING: operation definition required when setting flag on start/restart
-    guild: cannot find operation op
+    guild: cannot find definition for operation 'op' in run ...
-    You may need to include a model in the form MODEL:OPERATION.
-Try 'guild operations' for a list of available operations.
+    The definition is required when setting flags for start or restart.
     <exit 1>

 Runs have not changed.